pvlib/pvlib-python/README.md

 Testing
 ============
+First, make sure the package is installed in develop mode or run ``python setup.py build_ext --inplace`` to properly compile the ``spa_py.c`` code.
 Testing can be accomplished by running nosetests on the pvlib directory (or pvlib/tests):
 ```
 nosetests -v pvlib
 ```